webix-hub/docs/data/desktop/colorpicker_css.md

 Read more about [ColorPicker](desktop/colorpicker.md)

-@seodescr:

-- See more information about Webix [widget library](https://webix.com) there.

 @metadescr: Learn more about customizing the components styles.
 This page describes what CSS classes the ColorPicker widget uses.
 @doctitle: The documentation page for ColorPicker CSS image map.